-This sabil is located in the al-Aqadin area on al-Mu’iz Street and Al-Rum Quarter.
-It consists of a water fountain and a school surmounted by several rooms in two levels.
+This sabil is located in the al-Aqadin area on al-Mu’izz Street.
+It consists of a sabil (water fountain) and kuttab (school) surmounted by several rooms in two levels.
 The Sabil was established for a charitable purpose as it provides passersby with water.

-The sabil was built in the distinctive Ottoman design, and the marble decorations and oil paintings on the façade were executed in the Baroque and Rococo style.
-The façade was also decorated with verses of poetry written in the Ottoman Turkish.
+The sabil was built in the distinctive Ottoman style, the façade is semi-circular with five copper windows, and the marble decorations and oil paintings on the façade were executed in the Baroque and Rococo style.
+The façade was also decorated with verses of poetry written in the Ottoman Turkish language.